leprojetcastor/castor/doc/source/installation.rst

 C++ compiler and CMake
 ----------------------

 The first step is to install a suitable C++ compiler.
-In the following instructions we will only use the compiler provided with [Visual Studio](https://visualstudio.microsoft.com/fr/downloads/), version 2019 or later (previous version may work but have not been tested).
+In the following instructions we will only use the compiler provided with `Visual Studio <https://visualstudio.microsoft.com/fr/downloads/>`_, version 2019 or later (previous version may work but have not been tested).
 The Visual Studio framework also provides a customized command prompt named `x64 Native Tools Command Prompt`.

-We will also install the [CMake](https://cmake.org) tools.
-Go to [https://cmake.org](https://cmake.org) and download the latest binary distribution for Windows.
+We will also install the `CMake <https://cmake.org>`_ tools.
+Download the latest binary distribution for Windows.
 After installing CMake, open the `x64 Native Tools Command Prompt` and execute the command `cmake-gui`.
 If the command fails, find the install folder of CMake and add the `CMakeInstallFolder\bin` subfolder to the Windows `%PATH%` environment variable, restart the command prompt and try again.
 The graphical interface of CMake should open (close it for now).

 BLAS/LAPACK library
 -------------------

-The simplest way is probably to install [OpenBLAS](https://www.openblas.net) which implements both interfaces.
+The simplest way is probably to install `OpenBLAS <https://www.openblas.net>`_ which implements both interfaces.
 Compiling the library can quickly become painful as a Fortran compiler is required.
 Thankfully, the developers have made precompiled binaries available.
 Installing OpenBLAS can be done following these steps:

-1. Go to [https://github.com/xianyi/OpenBLAS/releases](https://github.com/xianyi/OpenBLAS/releases), look for an archive named **OpenBLAS-0.x.x-x64.zip** (or **OpenBLAS-0.x.x-x86.zip** for older architectures) in the section **Assets** corresponding to the version you wish to use and download it.<br>
-**Remark** The demos were tested originally with `OpenBLAS 0.3.12` so any later version should be fine.
+1. Go to `https://github.com/xianyi/OpenBLAS/releases <https://github.com/xianyi/OpenBLAS/releases>`_, look for an archive named **OpenBLAS-0.x.x-x64.zip** (or **OpenBLAS-0.x.x-x86.zip** for older architectures) in the section **Assets** corresponding to the version you wish to use and download it.
+The demos were tested originally with `OpenBLAS 0.3.12` so any later version should be fine.
 2. Extract the downloaded archive in a folder of your choice (for example, create a folder `openblas`).
 This folder should now contain three subdirectories:
     - `openblas\bin` should contain a file named `libopenblas.dll`.
     - `openblas\include` should contain the header files, including `cblas.h`.